University of Minnesota Old Campus Historic District: Pillsbury Hall, 1889

 Originally known as Science Hall, it was renamed in honor of Governor John S. Pillsbury during construction.
 Harvey Ellis, Buffington's assistant, was responsible for the Richardsonian Romanesque details of the design.
 Though Ellis was inspired by the aesthetic of Henry Hobson Richardson, the building also contains elements of the Prairie School, Arts and Crafts, Gothic, and Victorian styles.
 The building is built with two different colors of sandstone.
 The buff-colored sandstone is from quarries near Banning State Park, while the red sandstone is from the Fond du Lac formation.
 The clay tile roof and copper eaves serve to protect the sandstone from the infiltration of water, and they also add to the appearance of the building.
 Reflecting its earthen architectural elements, the building housed the Newton Horace Winchell School of Earth Sciences until 2017.
-The building is currently slated for rehabilitation, after which it will house the university's English department.
+The building underwent a renovation and reopened in 2022, now home to the University's English department.